moluguleria/Book-Finder-Final_project/README.md

--     Used React functional components and hooks (useState, useEffect) for state handling Fetched data from a free Books API (like Google Books API) Designed a clean and responsive UI using pure CSS Deployed the app on CodeSandbox for free hosting Took guidance from ChatGPT for brainstorming ideas, fixing bugs, and improving UI
+-     Used React functional components and hooks (useState, useEffect) for state handling Fetched data from a free Books API (like Google Books API) Designed a clean and responsive UI using pure CSS Deployed the app on CodeSandbox/Netlify for free hosting Took guidance from ChatGPT for brainstorming ideas, fixing bugs, and improving UI
 ---